Muoka-create/QSAR_Endocrine_Project-/README.md

 ## Conclusion
 - A robust QSAR model was developed using molecular fingerprints and Random Forest classification.
 - The model demonstrated strong predictive performance with ROC-AUC ≈ 0.78 and accuracy ≈ 82%.
-- Top predicted active compounds were identified and structurally analyzed.
+- The model predicts estrogen receptor activity from molecular fingerprints, prioritizing chemicals that may act as endocrine disruptors before experimental testing.
+Highlighted functional groups and substructures provide interpretable insights into the chemical features contributing to these predictions.
-- Functional group visualization provided chemically meaningful interpretability of model predictions.
+- Top predicted active compounds were identified, structurally analyze, and the Functional groups visualized thus providing chemically meaningful interpretability of model predictions.
 - This study highlights the value of combining machine learning with cheminformatics tools for toxicity and bioactivity prediction.